72 hours in Cape Town, South Africa

 It is possibly one of the most breathtaking cities we have ever been to.
 There are so many amazing things to do here for every kind of traveler.
 There is a lot to do here so my goal, as always was to prioritize things unique to this place - we did all of that and it was just perfect without being too rushed.

-- start your day early and aim to be back to base by 6 p.m. or dark
+Start your days early and be back by 6 p.m.

 Follow these tips when you head there, I guarantee you will fall head over heels in love with this spectacular insanely gorgeous city.
 I know I did!